 Chefs will often teach children’s or teens’ classes either on location or for summer camps or home school coops.
 Some cycle through a continent each day, while others introduce a new cooking skill.
 Students get to cook together and enjoy the food at the end.
 Expect to pay approx. $40/hour.

 The background of many chefs is impressive.
-The founder of Home Cooking NY (above) grew from culinary assistant to a graduate of Peter Kump’s New York Cooking School to food and recipe editor for Martha Stewart and the Wall Street Journal.
+The founder of Home Cooking NY (above) grew from a culinary assistant to a graduate of Peter Kump’s New York Cooking School to a food and recipe editor for Martha Stewart and the Wall Street Journal.
 She has run her boutique cookery school since 2002.

 Chef Eric Jacques Crowley in Los Angeles, CA, graduated with honors from the prestigious Culinary Institute of America, NY, taught for a number of years at The Epicurean School of Culinary Arts, and has run his cooking classes since 2003.

-You’ll find that chefs are willing to go just about anywhere there’s a counter and an oven if the price is right, but it’s preferable to take your cooking classes at their professional kitchens, because everything is right at hand.
+You’ll find that chefs are willing to go just about anywhere there’s a counter and an oven if the price is right, but it’s preferable to take your cooking classes at their professional kitchens because everything is right at hand.
 That said, though, a chef is perfectly capable of bringing everything he or he needs once the menu is decided upon.
-It just means more work and time, and drives up the cost.
+It just means more work and time, which drives up the cost.